All Episodes

 And I did that actually in 1986.

-You need to call me tomorrow night.
+Well, then you need to call me tomorrow night.

-I mean obviously there's a big story here.
+I mean, obviously, there's a big story here.

-Okay, yes there is and I'm willing to tell you and the lady that taught me how to do it is a psychic who I would love to have on your show.
+And the lady that taught me how to do it is a psychic who I would love to have on your show.

-But I will call during open phones and discuss this, because it'll knock your socks off.
+But I will call during open phones and discuss this because it'll knock your socks off.

 So wear socks.